Harsh011/Backend_Project/README.md

 7. in asynHadnler to create a Promise to resolve the function and in ApiError to create a error what status is shown and also ApiRespone in What respose is getting
 8. create a usermodel and videomodel inside what is nesscessary database store a data
 9. then inside the usermodel to convert the password bcrypt and compare data base password and login password
+10. setup to cloudnairy
+11. and then multer we use to store the file through in middlewear